 Frank Wilson, Do I Love You (Indeed I Do) 45 rpm in plain sleeve — $37,000

 There are only two known copies of this rare 45-rpm northern soul track by Frank Wilson, Do I Love You (Indeed I Do), one of which sold for $37,000 in 2009.
-Because of its extremely niche status in northern England — and the fact that most artists were signed to American soul outlets like Motown — many northern soul records are so rare that only a handful of copies ever existed of each, making them prime targets for serious collectors.
+Because of its extreme niche status in northern England — and the fact that most artists were signed to American soul outlets like Motown — many northern soul records are so rare that only a handful of copies ever existed of them in the first place, making them prime targets for serious collectors.

 Aphex Twin, Caustic Window test pressing — $46,000

 One of five extremely rare test pressings of renowned British electronic musician Richard D. James’ (Aphex Twin) abandoned early-’90s album, Caustic Window, this record was originally purchased on Discogs in 2014 and distributed digitally via a Kickstarter campaign.
-While the original release was scuttled, the album received much critical praise upon re-release, with many fans sighting James’ prescient look into the future of dance music.
+While the original release was scuttled, the album received a great deal of critical praise upon re-release, with many fans sighting James’ prescient look into the future of dance music.
 The disc was eventually sold to Minecraft creator and ridiculous high roller, Markus Persson.

 Bob Dylan, The Freewheelin’ Bob Dylan (withdrawn version) — $35,000